CelesteXiong/Distributed_System/Homework_submitted/Hadoop_multi_input/README.md

 xiecheng	shanghai
 alibaba

-and the code for testing will get "indexoutoferror"!!
+and the code for testing will get "java.lang.ArrayIndexOutOfBoundsException: 1"!!
 4. what a pity!!!  :(